LEICA SUMMILUX M 75mm

 Review

-The mount part is a common screw mount, so a 6-bit code for lens recognition, which can be used with digital M-type Leica, can be added.
+The early model is unknown, but the later model has a standard screw-on mount, so a 6-bit code for lens recognition that can be used with digital M-type Leicas can be added.

 focal length(mm)7580